erotronik/HexBottle/README.md

 * We sliced in Cura at a 0.2mm layer height with supports and 20% infill
 ### Step 2
 * Print your parts
-* We printed in both PLA and PETG for the cap, cover and spigots
+* We printed in both PLA and PETG.
+PLA is a little better
-* You will need to use transparent filament for the LED caps
 ### Step 3
-* Remove support materials (if you needed supports on the cap, be gentle around the vents)
+* Remove support materials.
+Make sure you really get in at the channel for the seal
 * Check that the cap fits the bottle properly before proceeding
 ### Step 4
 * On the underside of the cap, superglue the spigot into the hole and leave to set
 ### Step 5
 * Sand, paint or finish to your own taste
-* We suggest not altering the area of the cap where the electronics will go to avoid changing the fit
-* You can remove the logo on the bottle with a sharp blade by carefully scraping the letters off.
+* You can remove the RYACO logo on the bottle with a sharp blade by carefully scraping the letters off.
 ### Step 6
 * Remove the seal from the RYACO bottle lid and insert it into the channel on the cap's underside
 ### Step 7
-* Proceed to assembling the electronics before attaching the tube to the spigot for ease of handling.
+* Add some water, connect a hose and BUBBLES shall be yours